OCA/l10n-thailand/l10n_th_gov_purchase_guarantee/README.rst

 organization who issue out the contract.
 And once that condition is settled, the payment will be returned back to the vendor.

-This module allowed to create Purchase Guarantee form,
+This module allowed to create Purchase Guarantee with

 1. Purchase Agreement
 2. Request for Quotation